YuyuChen-UW/YuyuChen-UW.github.io/index.md

   **pmerge**: This package contains several useful functions/methods to merge p-values that are either independent or arbitrarily dependent in multiple hypothesis testing.
 The development version and its instruction are available at [Github](https://github.com/YuyuChen-UW/pmerge).

 ## Presentations
-- Mathematical and Computational Finance Lab Seminar, University of Calgary, September, 2022
+- Mathematical and Computational Finance Lab Seminar, University of Calgary, September 2022
 - Extreme Value Theory and Quantitative Risk Management Workshop, online, August 2022
 - The International Actuarial Association Joint Section Colloquium, online, October 2021
 - The 56th Actuarial Research Conference, online, August 2021